Oder–Neisse line

-Oder–Neisse line (Oder-Neiße-Grenze, granica na Odrze i Nysie Łużyckiej) is an unofficial term for the modern border between Germany and Poland.
+Oder–Neisse line (Oder-Neiße-Grenze; granica na Odrze i Nysie Łużyckiej) is an unofficial term for the modern border between Germany and Poland.
 The line generally follows the Oder and Lusatian Neisse rivers, meeting the Baltic Sea in the north.
 A small portion of Polish territory does fall west of the line, including the cities of Szczecin and Świnoujście (German: Stettin and Swinemünde).

-In post-war Poland the government described the Oder–Neisse line as the result of tough negotiations between Polish Communists and Stalin.
+In post-war Poland, the government described the Oder–Neisse line as the result of "tough negotiations" between Polish Communists and Joseph Stalin, leader of the Soviet Union at the time.
 However, according to the modern Institute of National Remembrance, Polish aspirations had no impact on the outcome; rather the idea of a westward shift of the Polish border was adopted synthetically by Stalin, who was the final arbiter in the matter.
-Stalin's political goals as well as his desire to foment enmity between Poles and Germans influenced his idea of a swap of western for eastern territory, thus ensuring control over both countries.
+Stalin's political goals influenced his idea of a swap of western for eastern territory, thus ensuring Soviet leverage over both countries.
+Historian Włodzimierz Suleja argues the settlement also reflected an intention to set Poles and Germans against each other by entrenching a territorial dispute.
 As with before the war, some fringe groups advocated restoring the old border between Poland and Germany.

-All prewar German territories east of the line and within the 1937 German boundaries – comprising nearly one quarter (23.8 percent) of the Weimar Republic's land area – were ceded to Poland and the Soviet Union under the changes decided at the Potsdam Conference.
+All pre-war German territories east of the line and within the 1937 German boundaries – comprising nearly one quarter (23.8 percent) of the Weimar Republic's land area of 111765 km2 – were ceded to Poland and the Soviet Union under the changes decided at the Potsdam Conference.
 The majority of these territories, including Silesia, Pomerania, and the southern part of East Prussia, were ceded to Poland.
-The remainder, consisting of northern East Prussia including the German city of Königsberg (renamed Kaliningrad), was allocated to the Soviet Union, as the Kaliningrad Oblast of the Russian SFSR (today Russia).
+The remainder, consisting of northern East Prussia, including the German city of Königsberg (renamed Kaliningrad), was allocated to the Soviet Union, as Kaliningrad Oblast within the Russian SFSR.
 Much of the German population in these territories – estimated at 12 million in autumn 1944 – had fled in the wake of the Soviet Red Army's advance.

 The Oder–Neisse line marked the border between East Germany and Poland from 1950 to 1990.
 The two Communist governments agreed to the border in 1950, while West Germany, after a period of refusal, adhered to the border, with reservations, in 1972 (treaty signed in 1970).

-After the revolutions of 1989, newly reunified Germany and Poland accepted the line as their border in the 1990 German–Polish Border Treaty.
+After the revolutions of 1989, Poland and the newly reunified Germany accepted the line as their border in the 1990 German–Polish Border Treaty, which was ratified in 1992.